 This course emphasizes the medical record as a legal document and the effect of confidential communication laws on both the release of information and use of health information.
 The student will also be introduced to management principles and the supervisory role in healthcare organizations.
-(Prerequisites / corequisites: MDTR 1030, HITC 2010, HITC 2020, HITC 2040) F
+(Prerequisites: HITC 2010; Corequisites: HITC 2020/2021, MDTR 1030) S